big-data-lab-umbc/aws-automation/README.md

 python3 run_interface.py
 ```

-3. Launch VMs on EC2
+3. Launch VMs on EC2 and wait for initializing
 ```bash
 LaunchInstances()
 ```